bobbydavid/cannibal-solver/README.md

 smallest person is killed.
 If there is a tie for the smallest, the person who comes alphabetically first is killed.

+Note that each player votes as if he had unilateral control for this round.
+There are cases where it would be beneficial to vote for someone other than one's ideal candidate.
+Naive voting ignores any such scenarios.

 #### Candorcet Voting